-Zinnias, originally from Mexico, are a lovely annual plant to grow from seed.
+Zinnias, or Asteraceae, originally from Mexico, are a lovely annual plant to grow from seed.
 They come in many vibrant colours and are great for cut flowers.
 Plants prefer full sun and well drained soil.
 Trim off faded flowers to encourage more blooms.
 I grow mine in large tubs that can be moved around to fill in empty spots in the garden or just for colourful decoration on the decks.

 It all starts with the tiny seed and grows into a little seedling.

 For outdoor planting sow after the last frost date for your area.
 Thin seedlings when they are about 5 cm. high.
 Pinching back seedlings will encourage thicker growth and should begin early.
 Start when the zinnia seedlings have developed their second or third set of true leaves.
 Water frequently during dry weather.